svanoort/pyresttest/advanced_guide.md

 compare: {header: 'content-type', expected: 'application/json'}
 ```

+## Extractor: raw_body
+This extracts the raw HTTP response body.
+This value can be tested with comparisons or extract tests.
+This does not take any configuration values.

 # Validation Basics
 Validators test response bodies for correctness.
 They perform a test on the response body, with context supplied, and return a value that will evaluate to boolean True or False.